oslabs-beta/Opal/README.md

 npm run build-prod
 ```

-4. Be authenticated to your Azure account
+4. Be authenticated to an Azure account (see 'Connecting to Azure')

-See 'Connecting to Azure.'

 5. Run the app.